dutke/cell_detection_AI/README.md

 In this directory are all the files I needed for the training and the evaluation of the CNN.

 - `./doc_images`: This folder contains the dataset used for the training of the CNN.
 It needs to contain the pictures and their corresponding annotations from labelImg, plus the `classes.txt` file.
 The *classes.txt* file corresponds to the labels that were annoted in the pictures.
-- `./test`: This folder contains an image that was used to evaluate the performance of the training with the `image_yolo.ipynb` scriptn and a folder containing all the frames of a video that was used in the `multiple_frame_yolo.ipynb`.
+- `./test`: This folder contains an image that was used to evaluate the performance of the training with the `image_yolo.ipynb` script and a folder containing all the frames of a video that was used in the `multiple_frame_yolo.ipynb`.
+If you don't want to change the path in the `multiple_frame_yolo.ipynb` notebook, put the frames of the video in a folder like in *video_test*.
+(PS: you can put raw_data and rename them with the `file_renamer_jpg.py` script)
 - `document_test.txt`: A map of the data used for the test.
 - `document_training.txt`: A map of the data used for the training.
 - `document.data`: A configuration map of the other maps.